Dhan Singh Thapa: Later life

+Dhan Singh Thapa Post

+The Indian Military's permanent border outpost near the Finger-3 spur of the Changchenmo Range on the northern bank of Pangong Tso is named the Dan Singh Thapa Post in the honor of Dan Singh Thapa.
+In 2022, the ITBP was manning the post.

 Other honours

 In 1980s, the Shipping Corporation of India (SCI), a Government of India enterprise under the aegis of the Ministry of Shipping, named fifteen of its crude oil tankers in honour of the PVC recipients.
 The tanker MT Major Dhan Singh Thapa, PVC was delivered to SCI in 1984, and served for 25 years before being phased out.
+The Eden Gardens in Kolkata have a stand named after him.